-Effective health & safety training will assist businesses to reduce the risk to employee illnesses and injuries, help employees to educate the potential hazards they are exposed to on a daily basis.
+Effective health & safety training content and delivery will assist businesses to reduce the risk to employee illnesses and injuries, help employees to educate the potential hazards they are exposed to on a daily basis.
 Preventing accidents, incidents, injuries, and illnesses caused by work is an Australian employer’s key priority.
 It will also help your business in achieving business objectives, meeting your legal and moral obligations in providing and maintaining a safe and healthy workplace.

 The reality is, a serious workplace injury, incident or death changes the lives of your employees, but also their families, friends, communities, and colleagues.
 Preventing accidents, incidents, injuries, and illnesses caused by work should be a key priority for any business.
 As the owner or manager of a business, your employees are your business’s greatest assets.
 Your business health and safety success and profitability depend on your employees.

 Training in health and safety is good for business

 - Investments in health and safety training are worthwhile.
 In the long run, health and safety training saves you money.
 A workplace that’s not healthy and safe could face insurance claims, medical bills, higher insurance premiums, lost productivity and replacement labour costs.

 - Safety training is mandatory.
 Providing health and safety information and training is your responsibility as an employer under the WHS laws.

 - Safety training is crucial.
 Workplace injuries can be reduced by training.

 The aim of health and safety legislation is to ensure the health and safety of workers at work as well as to promote cooperation between employers and workers.